StefanSchubert/sabi/README.md

 ### Database

 * Install a local MariaDB (latest version should do it)
-* Create a DB called sabi and and a user sabi app with permissions for localhost.
+* Create a DB called sabi and and a user sbi app with permissions for localhost.
 * Use the password as specified by the database module pom.

 ### Setting up the tomact 7